chingchenms/llvm/docs/Coroutines.rst

 The second argument, if not `null`, designates a particular alloca instruction to be a `coroutine promise`_.

+The third argument is `null` coming out of the frontend.
+The CoroEarly pass sets this argument to point to the function this coro.id belongs to.

-The third argument is `null` before coroutine is split, and later is replaced to point to a private global constant array containing function pointers to outlined resume and destroy parts of the coroutine.
+The fourth argument is `null` before coroutine is split, and later is replaced to point to a private global constant array containing function pointers to outlined resume and destroy parts of the coroutine.